kyhoon/yearn-data/lp-strategies/README.md

 ![formula](./formula.png)

-where *Fee Rate* is given as 0.3 in Sushiswap and *Price Change* is defined as *Price_t / Price_t-1*.
+where *Fee Rate* is given as 0.3 in Uniswap V2 and *Price Change* is defined as *Price_t / Price_t-1*.
 Due to the shift (or lag) operator involved in the calculation, the `targets` start from 09/14/2020 whereas the `observables` start from 09/13/2020 for the `train` dataset.

 ## Benchmarks

 Below shows the average performance for some benchmark models, aggregated from 10 different random seeds.
-The performance was measured as the sum of Root-Mean-Square Error (RMSE) from the `targets` of each token pool.
+The performance was measured as the sum of Root-Mean-Square Error (RMSE) from the `targets` of each token pool ignoring outliers.
+Outliers were defined as the data points that are further than 3 x IQR (Interquartile range) from the first and third quartiles.
 The performance was measured for the testing period (11/01/2021 - 01/26/2022).